SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 (
   (
     (
-      ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "improv*" OR "increase" OR "increasing" OR "increased" OR "better" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*" OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*" )
+      ("ensur*" OR "establish*" OR "propos*" OR "implement*" OR "improv*" OR "increas*" OR "better" OR "reform*" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "reduce" OR "reducing" OR "decreas*" OR "avoid*" OR "prevent*" OR "combat*" OR "overcome" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "dismantl*"
+      OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*" )
       NEAR/5